-Because of the local geology, most of those properties supplied by a well will experience some degree of corrosion in the plumbing system caused by acidic water.
+Because of the local geology, most of those properties supplied by a well will experience some degree of corrosion in the plumbing system caused by acidic water (PH less than 7).
 Typically this will result in a blue green deposit showing up on sanitary ware, especially below a dripping tap, and some people can notice a green tint in their hair after washing it!
 One of the most vulnerable parts of the system to corrosion is the hot water cylinder, as it’s often made of copper that’s thinner than the rest of the pipework, and this can result in damaging leaks and expensive repairs.
 Burst pipes anywhere on the system can also cause extensive damage, especially if they occur when nobodies around.